AviSoori1x/AviSoori1x.github.io/_posts/2021-04-28-Unsupervised_Machine_Learning_in_Production_with_SAS_Viya_and_Azure_Cognitive_Services.md

 # Unsupervised Machine Learning in Production with SAS Viya and Azure Cognitive Services

-Much of the applied AI/ML use cases we see ans hear of revolves around some form of supervised machine learning.
+Much of the applied AI/ML use cases we see and hear of revolves around some form of supervised machine learning.